Nutrition Policy Tools

-- Information on how diabetes effects individuals in the workplace.
+- Information on how diabetes affects individuals in the workplace.

-- A website Diabetes at Work that provides lots of valuable information and ways to stay connected with updates about diabetes in the workplace.
+- Diabetes at Work is a site that provides valuable information and ways to stay connected with updates about diabetes in the workplace.

 - The Kansas Health Department has created a toolkit with information on how to incorporate diabetes prevention into the workplace.